 Term Meaning Clean and Vacant The room is vacant, has been cleaned, and can be assigned to a guest.
 In some hotels, the designation used is "Clean and Ready" Occupied The room is registered to a current guest On-change The room is vacant but not yet cleaned.
 In some hotels, the designation used is "Vacant and Dirty" Do not disturb (DND) The room is occupied but has not been cleaned due to the guest's request not to be disturbed Sleep-out (sleeper) The room is reported as occupied but was not used (bed not used; no personal belongings in room), and the guest is not present.
-Stay-over The guest will be staying in the room at least one more night F 8 Due-out The guest(s) have indicated this is the last day they will use the Due-out Due-out Check-out The guest(s) have indicated this is the last day they will use the The guest(s) have indicated this is the last day they will use the room management approves re-entry regular check-out time
+Stay-over The guest will be staying in the room at least one more night Due-out The guest(s) have indicated this is the last day they will use the room Check-out The guest(s) have departed Out of order The is unrentable and thus is unassignable at this time Lock out The guest has items in the room, but will be denied access until management approves re-entry Late Check-out The guests have requested and been given an extenstion of the regular check-out time